Context Plane: A Point of View

 March 04, 2026

-Motivation: introduce my perspective on context plane for AI agents, sketch an architecture I believe in, and share early findings and benchmarks.
+Motivation: I introduce my perspective on context plane for AI agents, sketch an architecture I believe in, and share early findings and benchmarks.

 Why I care about context plane